KalvinRP/CinemaOnline-FE-Final-Task/README.md

 # Cinema Online Project
-This is the front-end code for Cinema Online Projecct. \n Visit the deployed website at https://cinema-o.netlify.app
+This is the front-end code for Cinema Online Project.
+Visit the deployed website at https://cinema-o.netlify.app